maciej-bendkowski/boltzmann-brain/README.md

  For usage details please see the *examples* directory and/or type ```bb -h```.

 #### TODO
-- [ ] Support for a list-based Seq constructor,
 - [ ] Provide a hackage package with haddock documentation,
 - [ ] Support pointing operations and labelled structures.